edinzz/learningJava/README.md

-# learningJava
+# Learning Java
+---
-I will include here assignments from different books and uni.
+I will include here assignments from my university and the books:
+- Einfach Java
+- Java Challange
+- Grundkurs Programmieren in Java